-Lorenz also shared a recorded video taken from the app that she said promoted secret New Year's Eve parties in New York City.
-The clip contains a caption that explicitly calls Vybe Together a "secret party app" with gatherings every weekend.
+In a since-deleted tweet, Lorenz also shared a recorded video taken from the app that she said promoted secret New Year's Eve parties in New York City.
+The clip contained a caption that explicitly calls Vybe Together a "secret party app" with gatherings every weekend.

 In a statement provided to The Verge, a Vybe Together spokesperson denied that the app was launched to promote unsafe parties during the pandemic.